oglimmer/recipes/Chili_Con_Carne.md

 ### Fry in pan

 * one large onion, chopped
-* one bulb (sic!) of garlic, chopped
+* some garlic cloves, chopped
 * fry with a tea spoon of oil for 2-3 minutes

 ### Fry in pan

 * 4 bell peppers, preferably a red, a green, a yellow and an orange one
 * cut into 1 cm squares and fry
-* fry with a tea spoon of oil for 2-3 minutes
+* fry with a tea spoon of oil for 6-8 minutes

 ### Add to a large pot